 No Law Demands Captains Sacrifice Themselves

 According to Howard G. Chua-Eoan (Time Magazine), “In reality, there is no law of the sea that requires the captain to remain to the end.”

 He adds that “Such nautical chivalry, however, began only in Victorian times.
 Previously, women were tossed overboard in emergencies so that men could have a greater supply of rations.”

 Naval Historian Andrew Lambert told the CBC radio program The Current that captains abandoning their ships is “rather more common than we are led to believe.
 Very few ship’s captains did the heroic thing of standing on the bridge and waiting for the ship to go down.”

-William Thomas Turner (right) was the captain of the RMS Lusitania when it was torpedoed by a German U-boat off the coast of Ireland in May 1915.
+William Thomas Turner (pictured below) was the captain of the RMS Lusitania when it was torpedoed by a German U-boat off the coast of Ireland in May 1915.
 He thought he was the last person aboard and held on to a rope as his ship went down, then clung to a floating oar, and finally a chair.
 After drifting for hours in the water he was picked up and brought ashore.
 He was horrified to learn that some people had stayed on board and had been sucked down with the sinking liner.
 Eighteen months later, Turner was master of the troop carrier SS Ivernia when it was torpedoed by another German submarine in the Mediterranean Sea.
 He remained on the bridge until all lifeboats and rafts had been launched and then swam away as his ship sank.
 Again, he survived.
 He died of natural causes at the age of 77 in 1933.
 His son, Merchant Navy Able Seaman Percy Wilfred Turner, died in 1941 when the ship he was crewing, MV Jedmoor, was torpedoed and sunk by a German U-boat.

 - “Prosecution in Costa Concordia Captain Trial Recommends Sentence.”
 Paddy Agnew, Irish Times, January 26, 2015.